Qtac Payroll software has the ability to calculate and manage most pension scheme types.

 (This will be provided by the pension provider usually)

-(A Beneficiary is required if you want to produce AE reports and pension provider files/exports from QTAC.
-A beneficiary is details about your pension provider)
+(A Pension Provider is required if you want to produce AE reports and pension provider files/exports from QTAC.
+This is also known as a beneficiary)

 - Input the ‘Employee’ and ‘Employer’ percentage values.
 This defines how much of an employees pay will be sacrificed for the pension and how much of the employees pay the employer will invest into the pension.